Major Owens

 Major Robert Odell Owens (June 28, 1936 – October 21, 2013) was an American politician and librarian who served in the United States House of Representatives from 1983 to 2007, representing the New York's 11th and then 12th congressional district.
-He was first elected to replace retiring representative Shirley Chisholm.
+He was first elected to succeed Representative Shirley Chisholm.
 Owens shepherded the Americans with Disabilities Act of 1990 through the House.
 He retired at the end of his term in January 2007 and was succeeded by Yvette Clarke.

 Early life and education

 Owens was born on June 28, 1936, in Collierville, Tennessee, to Ezekiel and Edna Owens.
 He was raised in Memphis, Tennessee, and his father worked in a furniture factory as a laborer.
 He received a bachelor's degree in 1956 from Morehouse College, and a master's degree in library science in 1957 from Atlanta University, now known as Clark Atlanta.

 Career

 Librarian

 Owens began his career in librarianship.
 After obtaining his master's degree, Owens settled in Brooklyn, New York and began his career as a librarian at the Brooklyn Public Library from 1958 through the late 1960s.
 At the same time, Owens became active in the Congress of Racial Equality and other community groups.
 Owens, a community information librarian, became known for "placing Brooklyn Public Library collections in public places such as laundromats, stores, bars, and anywhere people gathered."
 In 1969, Owens worked with a group of other New York librarians, including Miriam Braverman, Anne Littlejohn, Betty-Carol Sellen, Joan Marshall, Hardy R. Franklin, Pat Schuman, Andrew Armitage, and Mitch Freedman, to establish the New York Social Responsibilities Round Table.
 This organization became part of the New York Library Association and its mission was "to create a central position for libraries and librarians in the battles for civil rights, social justice, peace, and ever-improved public access to education and information."

 Although having moved from his career in librarianship into his political career, in 1979 and 1991, Owens was a featured speaker at the White House Conference on Libraries sponsored by the National Commission on Libraries and Information Science.
 In 1987, Owens was awarded the American Library Association Honorary Membership, its highest honor.